Six Flags Fiesta Texas: History

 On July 28, 2021, plans were announced for the park's 30th-anniversary celebration in 2022 which will begin with a New Year's Eve Kickoff Event.
 Plans include a retheme of the popular Poltergeist roller coaster, a Celebrate 30 Night Show, food festivals, displays, a mini-museum, and a new B&M Dive Coaster, Dr. Diabolical's Cliffhanger.
 The latter ride officially opened on July 30, 2022.
+On May 30, 2026, during an event (called FT92 Fan Event) scheduled to coincide with the rising of a blue moon, linking to the ride's theme, it was announced that Vekoma will construct a family-friendly roller coaster, Werewolf Gorge, scheduled to open in 2027.
+The park revealed the ride's layout.
+The attraction was billed as the world's longest family launched roller coaster with 4,120 feet (1,260 m) of track; additionally, the park advertised that riders will experience the most airtime on any family roller coaster in the world with 32 airtime moments.